Medicaid issues, not Medicare's, get fixes in Biden budget

 The budget blueprint Biden released Thursday would fulfill a campaign promise to help poor people locked out of Medicaid expansion across the South due to partisan battles, and it would provide low-income seniors and disabled people with more options to stay out of nursing homes by getting support in their own homes.
 It also calls for 12 months of Medicaid coverage after childbirth for low-income mothers, seen as a major step to address national shortcomings in maternal health that fall disproportionately on Black women.

 But with Medicare, Democrats were unable to reach consensus on prescription drug price negotiations.
 Polls show broad bipartisan support for authorizing Medicare to negotiate lower prices, yet a handful of Democratic lawmakers—enough to block the bill—echo pharmaceutical industry arguments that it would dampen investment that drives innovation.
 Advocacy groups are voicing outrage over the omission, with AARP calling it "a monumental mistake.”
-Some Democratic lawmakers say they haven't given up yet.
+Rep. Frank Pallone, D-N.J., says Democrats haven't given up yet.

-The immediate consequence: Without expected savings from lower drug prices, Medicare dental coverage for seniors is on hold, as is vision coverage.
+But not getting an immediate deal has consequences.
+Without expected savings from lower drug prices, Medicare dental coverage for seniors is on hold, as is vision coverage.
 The Biden framework does call for covering hearing aids, far less costly.
 Also on hold is a long-sought limit on out-of-pocket drug costs for Medicare recipients.

 While Medicare has traditionally been politically favored, Medicaid was long regarded as the stepchild of health care programs because of its past ties to welfare.
 Just a few years ago, former President Donald Trump and a Republican-led Congress unsuccessfully tried to slap a funding limit on the federal-state program.